herbertjones/nushell-ts-mode/README.md

 ### Install package

-You will need to clone the repo and load it manually or use whatever package manger you use.
+You will need to clone the repo and load it manually or use whatever package manager you use.

 ```emacs-lisp
 (straight-use-package